onap/dcaegen2/docs/sections/architecture.rst

 For R4, ONAP supports deployment via OOM Helm Chart method and Heat deployment support is discontinued.
 DCAE Platform components are deployed via Helm charts - this includes Cloudify Manager, ConfigBinding service, ServiceChange Handler, Policy Handler and Inventory.
 Once DCAE platform components are up and running, rest of DCAE service components required for ONAP  flow are deployed via bootstrap POD, which invokes Cloudify Manager API with Blueprints for various DCAE components that are needed for the built-in collections and control loops flow support.

-To keep the ONAP footprint minimal, only minmial set MS (required for ONAP Integration usecases) are deployed via bootstrap pod.
+To keep the ONAP footprint minimal, only minimal set of MS (required for ONAP Integration usecases) are deployed via bootstrap pod.
 Rest of service blueprints are available for operator to deploy on-demand as required.

 The PNDA platform service is an optional component that can be installed when using the OOM Helm Chart installation method on Openstack based Kubernetes infrastructure.